-Palazzo Taglieschi stands in the town century, home to the Museo Statale that holds important art such as a colorful wooden Madonna by Jacopo della Quercia, some Della Robbia terracotta and a sixteenth-century positive table organ that still works today).
-Other museums worth seeing are the Museo della Battaglia e di Anghiari, situated in Palazzo Marzocco, which offers the chance to get to know the history of the skirmish and the art that linked Leonardo to this town, thanks to his choice of it as a subject for a painting.
-The Museo della Misericordia retraces the history of Anghiari’s Confraternita della Misericordia through documents and unusual objects.
+Palazzo Taglieschi stands in the historic town centre, and is home to the town museum.
+The latter contains notable artworks such as a colourful wooden Madonna by Jacopo della Quercia, terracottas in the Della Robbian style, and a sixteenth-century table organ that still works today.
+Other museums worth seeing are the Museo dellaBattaglia e di Anghiari, which is found in Palazzo Marzocco and which introduces visitors to the history of thefamous battle that links Leonardo to this town, thanks to his choice of it as a subject for a painting.
+The Museo della Misericordiaretraces the history of Anghiari’s Confraternita della Misericordia through documents and unusual objects.
 TheConvent and Church della Croce di Anghiari is also unmissable, strongly linked to San Francesco.

 The Tuscan Valtiberina is the easternmost point of the region and takes its name from the Tiber which runs along the strip, right up to the border with Umbria.